cloudconfig/cloco-cli/README.md

 --cob | The ID of the configuration object. | Required.
 This must be one of the configuration object specified in the application.
 --env | The ID of the application. | Optional if defaulted via the cloco init command.
 --version | The version number. | Required.
+--raw / --json | Flag. | Indicates how you want the response.  --raw will return the data as uploaded, --json will return your configuration as a JSON packet along with the associated metadata.

 ## Restore a Configuration Version

 To reinstate a previous version of configuration as the current version:

-$ cloco configuration versions restore --sub <subscription identifier> --app <application identifier> --cob <configuration object identifier> --env <environment identifier> --version <version>
+  $ cloco configuration versions restore --sub subscription_identifier --app application_identifier --cob configuration_object_identifier --env environment_identifier --version version

 ### Parameters